 They are widely considered to be the best payment method for businesses operating in the States since they’re much cheaper than wire transfers and faster than other payment types.

-ACH transfer, definition & advantages
+ACH transfer definition

 ACH stands for “automated clearing house”, the organization responsible for facilitating these bank transfers.
 The Clearing House is owned by 24 of the largest US banks and is an electronic network, rather than a physical entity.